Optimal Control Synthesis of Closed-Loop Recommendation Systems over Social Networks: Solutions of the LQ problem

-In this section, we define an equivalent optimization problem to \eqref{eq:prob_full} and we characterize when its stage cost is positive (semi)definite under the proposed weight selection.
-We discuss the taxonomy of the tools applicable to find the solution of the designed optimal control problem from a LQ theoretical perspective.
+In this section, we define an optimization problem that is equivalent to \eqref{eq:prob_full}, and we study when its stage cost is positive (semi)definite under the proposed weight selection.
+We discuss the taxonomy of the tools applicable to find the solution of the designed optimal control problem from a LQ-theoretical perspective.

 The stage cost in \eqref{eq:J} can be rewritten as